abergs/docs-playground/src/guide/api.md

   "authenticatorType": "any", // WebAuthn authenticator attachment modality.
 Can be "any" (default), "platform" which triggers client device-specific options Windows Hello, FaceID, or TouchID, or "cross-platform", which triggers roaming options like security keys.
   "userVerification": "preferred", // Whether the relying party requires locally-invoked authorization for the operation.
 Can be "preferred" (default), "required", or "optional".
   "aliases": ["pjfry@passwordless.dev"], // An array of user-created identifiers, like emails, which are used to reference a userId.
   "aliasHashing": true // Whether aliases should be hashed before being stored.
-Defaults to true };
+Defaults to true.
+};

-// POST the payload to the passwordless.dev API using your API private secret. const { token } = await fetch(apiUrl + "/register", {
+// POST the payload to the Passwordless.dev API using your API private secret. const { token } = await fetch(apiUrl + "/register", {
     method: "POST",
     body: JSON.stringify(payload),